-Situations can arise which will demand that a sheriff exerts control over their court, including where there are disruptive accused or those with an overtly political agenda.
+Situations can arise which will demand that a sheriff exerts control over his or her court, including where there are disruptive accused or those with an overtly political agenda.
 Accused or witnesses might appear in court under the influence of drink or drugs.
 Other behaviour can challenge the court's authority.